Computer Vision Pipeline for Automated Antarctic Krill Analysis: Conclusions and Future Work

 By leveraging the power of computer vision and deep learning in marine biology, here we demonstrate the capability of computer vision tools to automate the collection and analysis of Antarctic Krill image data.
 The essential function of Antarctic Krill in the marine food chain and the unprecedented challenges posed by climate change necessitate an accurate population assessment of krill.

 The major product from this work is the Krill Tool, a web-based application that facilitates the data annotation and pre-processing to ensure consistency and efficacy in data preparation.
 The application provides a user-friendly pipeline that replaces manual methods with an automated framework, with promising initial results in maturity classification and length estimation.
-We achieve a highest accuracy of 62.99\% on the Lateral view for maturity classification as well as a 1.96 mm length error.
+We achieve a highest accuracy of 62.99\% on the Lateral view for maturity classification as well as a 1.98 mm length error.

 Our further work will focus on more detailed analysis of the shape of the Antarctic Krill as well as on approaches to integrate the Lateral and Dorsal views.
 In the future, we also aim to develop more maturity classifiers that operate on different hierarchies of maturity levels (e.g. J, F and M; J, MS, FS, MA and FA; and similar.).
 Most importantly, the Krill Tool will allow BAS researches to rapidly collect more Antarctic Krill data using our automated approaches.
 The forthcoming future data is expected to reinforce the shown models by increasing the number of the data-set samples.
+Future work will ensure making the data-set and code available to the public.